hanzadecosan/hanzadecosan/README.md

-- 🔭 I'm working with my team Red Ravens to attend **Robotex International World Championship**
+- 🔭 I'm working with my team Red Ravens to attend **Robotex International World Championship** You can check out our website www.redravens.com.tr if you want to.

 - 🌱 I’m currently learning **about new software languages and web development**

 - 📫 You can contact me via **hanzadecosan1@gmail.com**

 - ⚡ Fun fact **I love playing piano and reading in my free time.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">